seL4/rfcs/src/active/0050-microkit.md

-The intention is that experience from building seL4-based systems and developing and using previous existing platforms/frameworks/libraries/tools will lead to a more suitable and usable Platform definition that will supersede some of the earlier platforms/frameworks/libraries/tools and that new (and existing) developers will migrate to the seL4 Platform.
+The intention is that experience from building seL4-based systems and developing and using previous existing platforms/frameworks/libraries/tools will lead to a more suitable and usable platform definition that will supersede some of the earlier platforms/frameworks/libraries/tools and that new (and existing) developers will migrate to the seL4 Microkit.

 ## Prior art